Greens on toast with roasted garlic butter

 Preheat the oven to 375 ° F.

-To the same bowl add the butter, parsley, lime, pepper and salt.
-Mix well.
-Taste for tartness and the strong aroma of garlic.
+To the same bowl, add the butter, parsley, lime, pepper and salt.
+Mix well—taste for tartness and the pungent aroma of garlic.

-To serve, on the bread/toast spread a generous layer of butter and top with some cooked Swiss chard.
+To serve, spread a generous layer of butter on the bread or toast and top with some cooked Swiss chard.
 Serve immediately.